elakshi16/cs124/design.md

 **User Testing** <br>
 The user testing went well, the user was able to accomplish all the tasks we set out for them.
-The one issue they had was with finding
+The one issue they had was with finding the checkbox.
+After looking at the App we realized we did not implement the color backgrounds for each individual task.
+We then proceeded to implement this feature.

 Final Design Images
 ------------------------------------------------------

-See below for screenshots of our webpage through different stages of each of the six tasks.

 Reflection